-Install SQL Server Express.
-SQL Server Express 2008 SP1 (with an instance name of IMAILSERVER) offers a much higher performance and is recommended for IMail Servers with over 100 active users, or users relying heavily on Calendars and Contacts.
+- Install SQL Server Express.
+Set by default.
+SQL Server Express 2008 SP1 (with an instance name of IMAILSERVER) offers a much higher performance and is recommended for IMail Servers with over 100 active users, or users relying heavily on Calendars and Contacts. - Use Existing SQL Server.
+For servers that have SQL Server already installed on the local machine. - Use an Access MDB Database.
+Only recommended only for IMail Servers with a small user count (10 or less).